 Marta reads slowly — under 80 words per minute.
 Because of this, she gets information slowly.
 And she doesn’t really enjoy reading as much as other English learners.
 But here is the good news.

-English learners like Marta can improve their reading speed with practice.
-How?
+English learners like Marta can improve their reading speed up to 200 words or more per minute.
+How can English learners improve their reading speed?
 They can do Speed Reading Courses like the ones at ReadOasis.
 Here are some speed reading tips for doing a speed reading course at ReadOasis.com.

 For practicing reading speed, readers need to know about 100% of the words in a story.
 You can’t improve speed with words you don’t know.
 When you take the quiz, don’t look back at the story.
 You want to make sure that you understood, so try to get a good score (80-100%) on the quiz!

-Guest users can use the QNM Speed Reading Course for free.
+Guest users can do the Asia and Pacific Speed Readings for free.
 Here’s how: